Audiveris/audiveris/docs/_pages/handbook.md

 ## Overview

-When questioned about Audiveris, ChatGPT answered:
+When questioned about Audiveris in December 2023, ChatGPT answered:

-> Audiveris is an open source Optical Music Recognition (OMR) software.
-It is used to scan sheet music and convert it into a machine-readable format, such as MusicXML or MIDI.
-This allows the music to be edited, played back, and shared digitally.
+> Audiveris is an open-source optical music recognition (OMR) software.
+OMR technology is designed to recognize printed music notation from scanned images or photos and convert it into a digital format that can be edited and played back.
+Audiveris specifically focuses on converting scanned sheet music into MusicXML format.

+> The software is developed in Java and is available for various operating systems, including Windows, macOS, and Linux.
+It can be used to digitize printed sheet music, making it easier to edit, share, and playback on digital devices.

+> If you're interested in using Audiveris, you can find more information, documentation, and download links on the official website or through open-source software repositories.
+Keep in mind that the information provided here is accurate as of my last knowledge update in January 2022, and there may have been updates or changes since then.

-Not that bad!
+Not that bad at all!
 But let's try to describe it on our own...

 Audiveris is an open source software, published under the [AGPL](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) V3 license.